DjackSs/SDL2_pong/README.md

 #### Makefile

 In the [makefile](/makefile):
--Change the includeSDL2 path to where the SDL2 header files are in your system (/include/SDL) -Change the libSDL2 path to where the SDL2 libraries files are in your system (/lib)
+* Change the includeSDL2 path to where the SDL2 header files are in your system (/include/SDL)
+* Change the libSDL2 path to where the SDL2 libraries files are in your system (/lib)

 By default, the SDL2 files are set up in the root of the project.